Digital Benefits Network

 • The Rules as Code Community of Practice (RaC CoP) creates a shared learning and exchange space for people working on public benefits eligibility and enrollment systems—specifically people tackling the issue of how policy becomes software code.
 The RaC CoP brings together cross-sector experts who share approaches, examples, and challenges.
 Participants are from state, local, tribal, territorial, and federal government agencies, nonprofit organizations, academia, and private sector companies.
 We host recurring roundtable conversations and an email group for asynchronous updates, insights, and assistance.
 Fill out the interest form or email rulesascode@georgetown.edu to join.

-• Launching Q3 2024: The Digital Identity Community of Practice creates space for cross-sector, cross-program practitioners to explore challenges and pain points related to digital identity in public benefits delivery, and inform how digital identity strategies can be equitably and effectively in public benefits contexts.
-Email digitalbenefits@georgetown.edu if interested.
+• Launching Q3 2025: The Digital Identity Community of Practice creates space for cross-sector, cross-program practitioners to explore challenges and pain points related to digital identity in public benefits delivery, and inform how digital identity strategies can be equitably and effectively in public benefits contexts.
+Fill out the interest form or email digitalbenefits@georgetown.edu if interested.

-• The Unemployment Insurance Technology Coordinating Coalition engages cross-sector practitioners, including: states, legal advocates, labor unions, technologists, think tanks, and other nonprofits through bi-weekly calls, annual convenings, closed-door sessions, research, and technical assistance.
-The goal is to ensure that the $2 billion appropriated in the American Rescue Plan Act for the U.S. Department of Labor to address timeliness, equity, and fraud prevention in the UI system over the next two years is spent on technology that works for beneficiaries and ensures equitable access.
-Email uitechconveners@georgetown.edu if interested.
+• Became independent of DBN in October 2024: The Unemployment Insurance Technology Coordinating Coalition engages cross-sector practitioners, including: states, legal advocates, labor unions, technologists, think tanks, and other nonprofits through bi-weekly calls, annual convenings, closed-door sessions, research, and technical assistance.

 Dive Deeper Into Our Research